terrenceshi/portfolio_3d/README.md

  - improve loading / not loading lerp (could use a timer before lerp just to see if images are loaded)
     - Could consider having a timer before every lerp to fade out

- - Look at different colors for Art page

  - look up use of chromatic abberation for fun